St. Paul voters decided they want to hold local elections in even years but balked at taxpayer-funded child care subsidies for low-income families.

 Child care question

 Jalali’s group, which included state Reps.
-Maria Isa Perez-Vega and Liz Lee, both St. Paul DFLers, urged a no vote as well on the child care proposal.
+María Isa Pérez-Vega and Liz Lee, both St. Paul DFLers, urged a no vote as well on the child care proposal.
 Mayor Melvin Carter also recently urged a “no” vote.
 Carter has said the child care proposal would help only a few hundred families a year.

-“Minnesotans and St. Paul residents deserve real solutions to the child care crisis that build on the historic work underway at the Legislature — not diversion of precious public funds to private companies in a lottery system with no accountability,” Perez-Vega said.
+“Minnesotans and St. Paul residents deserve real solutions to the child care crisis that build on the historic work underway at the Legislature — not diversion of precious public funds to private companies in a lottery system with no accountability,” Pérez-Vega said.

-But Council Member Rebecca Noecker, one of several city council members backing the child care proposal, said the aid could make a real difference for some of St. Paul’s neediest families.
+But Council Member Rebecca Noecker, one of several City Council members backing the child care proposal, said the aid could make a real difference for some of St. Paul’s neediest families.

 “We fill the gaps,” Noecker said of money meant to augment state and federal aid.
 “The goal here is to be part of the solution, not the only answer.”